PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `max_abs=1.3113021850585938e-05`, process-tree SWAP zero, and byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.

+The dual-pre-Add extraction characterized FastestDet, OSNet, and HumanSeg strictly sequentially.
+Each reached the helper once, reported zero rewrites, and recorded process-tree SWAP zero.
+FastestDet is the artifact control: its pre/post conversion-only runs completed in 1.614 and 1.593 seconds and produced byte-identical float32, float16, tensor-correspondence, schema, and generated- schema outputs.
+Its immediately preceding sequential `-cotof` checkpoint had already passed at `max_abs=1.3113021850585938e-05`; no redundant inference run was added because the executed TFLite artifact is byte-identical.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a